Garney Henley: CFL career

 As a defensive back, Henley intercepted 59 passes for 916 yards and 5 touchdowns, and was selected as an All Star nine times.
 Following Henley's transition into an offensive player, he was an All Star for the 10th time in 1972 as a wide receiver.
 Henley won the CFL's Most Outstanding Player Award in 1972 in which the Tiger-Cats won the Grey Cup at their home field, Ivor Wynne Stadium, in Hamilton, Ontario.
+In 2025, his number 26 was retired by the Tiger-Cats.